2 lbs fresh green beans, ends trimmed

 After you’ve removed the air bubbles, take one of your clean, moistened paper towels and wipe any brine or debris off the rims.
 Using a magnetic lid lifter, grab one of the hot lids and place it on top of the jar.
 Take a canning ring and center it over the jar and lid then screw it on just fingertip tight.
 Put the filled jar on the canning rack over your simmering water bath at 180˚F.

 After all jars have been filled, lower them into the bath (make sure there is at least an inch of water over the tops of your jars), put the lid on top of the canner, and turn the heat up to medium high.
 Process your filled prepared jars for 10 full minutes once the water comes to a rolling boil.
-Turn the heat off, remove lid from canner, and wait for the bubbling to die down and the bath to cool down a bit, about 5 minutes.
+Turn the heat off, remove lid from canner, and wait for the bubbling to die down and the bath to cool down a bit, for 5 minutes.
 Remove your hot jars and carefully place them on a flat surface that has been covered by a clean kitchen towel.
 Leave them alone.
 Let them cool overnight, then check the seals in the morning. (press your finger on the center of the lid to feel if it is slightly concave, then take off the ring and lift jar slightly by the edge of the lid.
 If it holds, it’s good to store).
 It is okay to store your jars without the bands.
 It’s also helpful to store jars this way- if you have a seal suddenly fail, it will be noticeable where with a band screwed on it wouldn’t be so obvious.

 *Note: Never tighten the bands around the lids as this will compromise the seal, not help it.